Boilie

-Boilies are a type of fishing baits made from boiled paste that usually consists of fishmeals, milk proteins, bird foods, semolina and soya flour, which are mixed with egg white as a binding agent.
-The mixture is then boiled to form hardish round baits which will last in the water.
-Additional flavourings and aromatic attractants are also usually included in the mixture.
-The round shape allows the baits to be catapulted accurately when fishing at distant waters.
+Boilies are a type of artificial fishing bait made from boiled paste that usually consists of fishmeals, milk proteins, bird foods, semolina and soya flour, which are mixed with egg white as a binding agent.
+The mixture is then boiled to form hard, round balls that diffuse evenly and slowly in water, and additional flavourings and aromatic attractants are usually included in the mixture to enhance the olfactory appeal to the fish.
+The spherical shape also allows the baits to be catapulted accurately when fishing at distant waters.

-The ability to provide a bait of a fairly large size with a hard outer skin, meant that the other species such as tench and bream were less able to consume the bait.
-Boiled baits also meant that they could be left longer in the water without fear that they had fallen off the hook, in the same way as bread or other traditional baits might.

-Though boilies are typically made and sold by large suppliers, many people choose to make their own unique homemade boilies.
+Though boilies are typically made and sold by large commercial suppliers, many anglers opt to make their own unique homemade boilies.